-Good Shepherd Food Bank works in partnership with more than 400 food assistance programs throughout Maine, from Kittery to Fort Kent, to help get food to Mainers at risk of going hungry.
+Good Shepherd Food Bank works in partnership with nearly 600 food assistance programs throughout Maine, from Kittery to Fort Kent, to help get food to Mainers at risk of going hungry.

 Our network of programs includes community food pantries, soup kitchens, senior centers, shelters, schools and youth programs.